jonnonz1/nz-statute-book/acts/public/1908/judicature-act-1908.md

 (7) When an amended pleading does not introduce a fresh cause of action, the other party may, within 5 working days after the day on which the amended pleading is served on that other party, file and serve an amended defence to it.
 (8) If an amended pleading has been filed under this rule, the party filing the amended pleading must bear all the costs of and occasioned by the original pleading and any application for amendment, unless the court otherwise orders.
 (9) This rule does not limit the powers conferred on the court by rule 1.9.
-(10) This rule is subject to rule 7.18 (which prohibits steps after the setting down date without leave).
+(10) This rule is subject to rule 7.7 (which prohibits steps after the close of pleadings date without leave).

 #### Subpart 7 — Recovery of specific property subject to lien